serverboards/serverboards/backend/docs/perms.md

 ## Settings

-settings.view -- View permissions.
-Specific sections may have more permissions. settings.update -- Update permissions.
+settings.view -- View settings.
+Specific sections may have more permissions.
+It may have a [context] for specific settings to see. settings.update -- Update settings.

-settings.user.view -- View current user settings
-settings.user.update -- Update current user settings
-settings.user.view_all -- View settings of all users (admin) settings.user.update_all -- Update settings of all users (admin)
+settings.user.view -- View current user settings.
+May have [context]. settings.user.update -- Update current user settings settings.user.view_all -- View settings of all users (admin) settings.user.update_all -- Update settings of all users (admin)